03 Apr Listed Australian patent attorney firms put under the microscope

 A copy of the Code can be found here.
 MBIP welcomes the new changes to the Code.

-MBIP is privately owned boutique IP firm that is wholly owned by people that work in the firm.
+MBIP is a privately owned boutique IP firm that is wholly owned by people that work in the firm.
 We are independent and not part of any listed entity that owns multiple firms.
 We provide IP services for patents, trademarks and designs in Australia and New Zealand.